History of WIB at Iowa

 Members of Women in Business strive to answer the question, “What can we do to empower women to improve their lives and inspire them to improve the lives of others?”
 Throughout its history, WIB has worked toward this mission by providing women at The University of Iowa with significant leadership opportunities, community involvement, and professional development.
-This organization is dedicated to empowering, inspiring, and improving the lives of others and to expand each individual’s leadership potential.
+This organization is dedicated to empowering, inspiring, and improving the lives of others and expanding each individual’s leadership potential.

 WIB was founded in 1998 by an undergraduate student, Jennifer Cropper.
 Having previously spent several years serving in the U.S. Military, Cropper enrolled at The University of Iowa to complete an accounting degree.
 During that time she voiced the concern that women (undergraduate, graduate, and faculty) in the College of Business faced a complex set of challenges, different from those of their male counterparts.